andyatkinson/blog/_posts/2016-09-20-intro-postgresql-generate_series.md

 insert into earnings (employee_id, hour, total) VALUES (1, '2016-09-21 10:00:00', 61.4);
 ```

-Now that the data is in place, we can extract the date part of each record, and group on that, then `SUM()` the total for each date.
+You should have 6 rows in the earnings table now.
+Now that the data is in place, let's do some analysis.
+We can extract the date from each hour column timestamp, and group on that, so that we can create a daily sum of the total column.

 ``` sql
 SELECT to_char(hour, 'YYYY-MM-DD') as day, sum(total)